facebookresearch/deit/README.md

 ### Distillation

-Here you'll find the command-lines to reproduce the inference results for the distilled models
+Here you'll find the command-lines to reproduce the inference results for the distilled and finetuned models

 <details>